DjikstraCS/CTF-Write-Ups/Hack The box/Starting Point/Tier 0/tmp/Flybook.md

 ![](./attachments/Pasted%20image%2020220515151948.png)

-Sadly we get an error, the database does nok accept the input.
+Sadly we get an error, the database does not accept the input.

 ---
 ## Pen-testing login page: